blastedryan/447-Petfinder/README.md

 Navigate into the folder petsite.

-Run `python manage.py migrate` if it is your first time running the site.
+If it is your first time running the site.
+Run `python manage.py migrate` and `python manage.py createcachetable`

+Otherwise,
 Run `python manage.py runserver` or `py manage.py runserver`

 Go to your browser and put in the address `http://127.0.0.1:8000/petfinder`